-Should you become a Whole Person Business coach?
+Should you become a holistic business coach?

 Coaching for small businesses, startups and entrepreneurs optimizes the potential of a new or existing business by focusing on the company’s founder.
 Serving business owners and entrepreneurs, you enable your clients to sharpen their presence and leadership skills, develop or expand their business, and elevate their people to success.
 As with health and wellness coaches, a business coach typically has previous knowledge, experience and expertise they are building upon by using coaching to help others.